 But authors who stick to standalones aren’t fan-less.
 Look at the success of writers like John Green and Rainbow Rowell.
 Aside from the latter’s Carry On, a companion but not outright sequel to Fangirl, none of their popular books are in a series, and they are undeniably huge.
 In their case, the author is a brand to which fandoms attach themselves.
 That’s why Stephen King can basically write whatever the hell he wants and know it’ll be fine—there are too many King fans out there for him to fail.

 Regardless of how many books it takes an author to finish their stories, one inevitable factor in their fandom generation is social media involvement.
 These days, authors need professional sites, Facebook pages, Twitter accounts, even Instagram and Tumblr.
 Fans realized how accessible social media makes their favorite authors (or creators in general), and they want to reap the benefits.
 I have personally had several Twitter interactions with Rainbow Rowell, and I know it’s a major factor in why I love her so much.
 A strong social media presence is more or less essential to fandom cultivation; posts like this one on Writers Unplugged show the proof is in the pudding: if you want your fandom to stick around, always be in their (digital) face.
+This is an important factor to consider, as if authors stop creating posts on their social media platforms, they may start to lose followers and this could prove to be detrimental to their careers.
+They can prevent this by turning to sites such as socialfollow as this will allow them to gain more followers without having to think about what to post next.
+This is definitely something worth considering if authors want to keep and grow their fan base.

 So what’s my point in all this?
 While fandoms as we know them have existed for more than two centuries, I’m beginning to feel that their presence is now an industry necessity.
 It seems everyone is chasing this phenomenon, their success tracked by how many frothy-mouthed zealots are unloading their bank accounts on movie tickets, premium cable subscriptions, and precarious stacks of books.
 And I’m not sure what it means long-term.